-PETH 395 METHODS OF TEACHING SECONDARY PHYSICAL EDUCATION 3 Study of the methods and techniques of teaching physical education in the secondary school, indoors and outdoors; includes individual as well as group activities; students are required to observe and demonstrate in class.
-Lecture and laboratory.
+Study of the methods and techniques of teaching physical education in the secondary school, includes individual as well as group activities; students are required to observe and demonstrate in class.
 Offered even years only.

 PETH 425 MOTOR LEARNING 3 Analysis of selected variables which influence the learning of motor skills.
 Lecture and laboratory.
 Prerequisite: PETH 323.
 PETH 426 PHYSIOLOGY OF EXERCISE 4 Study of the physiological basis for motor fitness, factors limiting human performance in athletic competition, pertinent research from the sports medicine literature, and laboratory techniques used in analysis of motor fitness.
 Lecture and laboratory.
 Prerequisites: BIOL 201, 202; PETH 323 or permission of instructor.
 PETH 427 FITNESS EVALUATION TECHNIQUES 3 The primary focus is to develop and enhance the knowledge and practical skills in health and fitness evaluation.
 Specific emphasis will be directed toward evaluation techniques of exercise, physiology, nutrition, weight control, exercise programming, health appraisal and fitness, lecture and laboratory.
 Preparation for meeting ACSM Health/Fitness Instructor Certification.
 Prerequisites: BIOL 201, 202, PETH 426 or permission of instructor.
-PETH 473 PHYSICAL EDUCATION IN THE ELEMENTARY SCHOOL 3-4 Introduction to the planning of the curriculum in the elementary school and the organization of a balanced activities program; requires participation in the elementary school physical education program.
+PETH 473 TEACHING ELEMENTARY HEALTH AND PHYSICAL EDUCATION 3 Introduction to the planning of the curriculum in the elementary school and the organization of a balanced health and physical education program.
+Requires participation in the elementary school physical education program.
 PETH 479 DIRECTED RESEARCH/PROJECT 1-3; 6 Additional research or study carried out under the direction of an assigned faculty member.
 PETH 484 ADMINISTRATION OF HEALTH, PHYSICAL EDUCATION, AND RECREATION 3 Study of the techniques of scheduling, organizing, and planning suitable activities; includes purchasing of supplies and equipment, planning and use of facilities, and comparative cost and budgeting for physical education and recreation programs.
 PETH 490 INTERNSHIP IN FITNESS MANAGEMENT 12 Supervised field experience in an approved fitness agency.
 Practical experience and application of responsibilities necessary for practicing fitness management.
 Prerequisite: Senior standing or departmental approval.
 PETH 493 HISTORY AND PHILOSOPHY OF PHYSICAL EDUCATION 3 Study of Physical Education and Recreation from earliest times to the present.
 Emphasis on the social and religious conditions which determine the character of physical education in a given society.
 Offered odd years only.
 PETH 494 COOPERATIVE EDUCATION 0-4 Individual contract arrangement involving students, faculty, and cooperating businesses, schools or agencies to gain practical experience in an off-campus setting.
 Allows the student to apply advanced classroom learning.
 Prerequisite: Approval by department.
 PETH 496 SEMINAR 1 Presentation and discussion of current topics in Health and Physical Education.
 Prerequisite: Senior standing in Physical Education or permission of instructor.